The Tortured Analysts Department:

 Drug References: Keywords

-The list of keywords for references to drugs and alcohol in Swift’s songs does not include vague or common language to describe alcohol or drug use to avoid words that more often than not refer to something more innocent
+The list of keywords for references to drugs and alcohol in Swift’s songs does not include vague or common language to describe alcohol or drug use to avoid words that more often than not refer to something more innocent.
+Some examples of words that were excluded are:

 • wasted